Science Highlight

 Inferring Obscured Cosmic Black Hole Accretion History from AGN Found by JWST/MIRI CEERS Survey

-Author: Cheng et al.
+Author: Hsieh et al.

-Original Paper: Submitted to PASA
+Original Paper: View on PASA

 A.C. acknowledges the Taiwan Astronomical Research Alliance (TARA) and it's summer student internship program for partial financial support of this research.